david-awam-jansen/ImageProcessingApp/README.md

 # ImageProcessingApp
-Application to rename scanned images that contain a barcode/
+Application to rename scanned images that contain a barcode.